RTI: Over 11 Crore Unique Health IDs issued through CoWIN under govt’s National Digital Health Mission

 The exact number of Health IDs

-While previously the MoHFW had listed a breakdown of the 11 lakh UHID’s that had been issued under its pilot project in 6 Union Territories, MediaNama’s RTI potentially reveals the figure of all UHIDs issued in India, including those created under the pilot project.
+While previously the MoHFW had listed a breakdown of the 11 lakh UHID’s that had been issued under its pilot project in 6 Union Territories, the response to MediaNama’s RTI potentially reveals the figure of all UHIDs issued in India, including those created under the pilot project.

-In its response, the MoHFW said that as of August 16, 11,05,42,794 Unique Health IDs have been created through the Co-WIN platform, which was launched in December 2020 for COVID-19 vaccine administration and management.
+In its response, the MoHFW said that as of August 16, 11,05,42,794 Unique Health IDs have been created through the CoWIN platform, which was launched in December 2020 for COVID-19 vaccine administration and management.
 However, it also specifies that this was ‘additional’ to the 12,26,719 Health IDs which were issued as part of the pilot NDHM project in 6 Union Territories.

-Despite MediaNama’s direct request to provide the total number of Health IDs issued since the NDHM’s roll-out in August 2020, the ministry did not provide the exact number.
+Despite MediaNama’s direct request to provide the total number of Health IDs issued since the NDHM’s launch in August 2020, the ministry did not provide the exact number.
 However, by summing up the figures that have been provided, the total number of Health IDs issued is 11,17,69,513.

 Break up of UHIDs provided in Parliament